iurnus/scripps_kaust_model_doc/wrf/install_WRF_extra.rst

   cd WRFV452_AO
   ./configure

-After running ``./configure``, there are several WRF configurations for us to select from::
+After running ``./configure``, there are 79 WRF configurations for us to select from::

     Please select from among the following Linux x86_64 options: